 - The approximate date of the incident, - The approximate location of the incident, and - The type of crime committed, but do not have to report any identifying information.

 Private reporters include, but are not limited to:

-- Professors, administrators, and staff that are not Deans, Directors, or Head Coaches - Faculty and staff serving as Support People (i.e., in the Support Person Program) - Graduate Fellows
+- Professors, administrators, and staff that are not Deans, Directors, or Head Coaches - Faculty and staff serving as support people - Graduate Fellows

 3. Mandated Reporters